Privacy Policy

 - External-call status.
 A simple boolean indicating whether your device is currently on any phone, FaceTime, or third-party VoIP call, so we don’t interrupt you with a new call invitation.
 We do not learn which app the call is on.

 - Product analytics.
 Through PostHog (described under sub-processors below), the iOS app records aggregated, bucketed product-usage events such as “availability created” or “call joined.”
 We use this data solely for product improvement, reliability monitoring, and understanding feature usage.
+PostHog also receives your device’s IP address and uses it to estimate an approximate, city-level location (such as country and city) for analytics — this is not precise location, is not taken from your device’s location services, and is not used to track your movements.
 We do not capture call audio, contact lists, or message content.
 We do not use analytics for advertising, and we do not sell analytics data to third parties.

 Real-time call audio